 About the Mural

 Hawkins’ mural design will be displayed on an 8 ft. x 8 ft. canvas, temporarily set up in Anderson Dining Hall, while students and the community contribute to the painting process this week.
-When complete, the mural will be revealed at our Rep the Rights rally on Friday, Sept.
-30., before being placed on permanent display on campus.
+When complete, the mural will be revealed at our Rep the Rights rally on Thursday, October 25, at noon., before being placed on permanent display on campus.